• Skip to primary navigation

 Halibut with herbs and zest and Merlot

 Now, don't go all "Sideways" on me.
 Merlot is a great wine.
-As a matter of fact, the dirty secret of the movie Sideways is that merlot is the wine that was being passed under the table in the opening scene.
-And the only reason Miles "hated" merlot with such a passion was that it was his now ex-wife's favorite wine.
+As a matter of fact, the dirty secret of the movie Sideways is that Merlot is the wine that is being passed under the table in the opening scene.
+And the only reason Miles "hated" Merlot with such a passion was that it was his now ex-wife's favorite wine.
 So it was an emotional "hate" not an actual dislike of the wine.
 And of course, Halibut with Herbs and Fennel Tomato Sauce is delicious without any wine, or you could serve a fruity Pinot Noir if you insist.

 Fennel